 - Planned Manipulation of Body Fat & Lean Muscle Mass Ratio

-A typical weight loss fitness plan will involve:
+A typical weight loss plan will involve:

 - Cardiovascular / Oxygen Uptake

 - Heart Rate Measure